Artistic License – History

 Santana: That is offensive.
 He shot Martin Luther King.

-Another major inaccuracy is the presentation of Niccolò Machiavelli.
+- Another major inaccuracy is the presentation of Niccolò Machiavelli.
 Not only was Machiavelli not black, when the programme is meant to be set (1467), he hadn't even been born.
-Machiavelli was born in 1469 and Michelangelo, who turns up as a Jerk Jock, was born in 1475, a full eight years later!
-Moreover, Machiavelli and Da Vinci didn't know each other when they were teenagers, mostly because of the seventeen year age difference.
+Machiavelli was born in 1469 and Michelangelo Buonarroti, who turns up as a Jerk Jock, was born in 1475, a full eight years later!
+Moreover, Machiavelli and Leonardo da Vinci didn't know each other when they were teenagers, mostly because of the seventeen year age difference.

 Michael: Abraham Lincoln once said, "If you are a racist, I will attack you with the North."

 - Later in an episode where Michael sends Jim on a scavenger hunt, one of the clues states "You will find me in the parking lot under the first president."
 Jim, seeing through the mistake, checked under a Lincoln.

 - In another episode, Michael hires a Benjamin Franklin impersonator for Phyllis' bachelorette party.
 He refers to Franklin as having been a United States president, despite the actor's attempts to correct him.

 - How I Met Your Mother: Robin describes the division-winning 2004 Vancouver Canucks as "a scrappy, little underdog team that prevailed despite very shaky goaltending and, frankly, the declining skills of Trevor Linden."
 All of these features are incorrect.
 Far from scrappy underdogs, the Canucks were favorites to win the division from the get-go; goaltender Dan Cloutier had his best season as a professional and was near the top of the league in every statistical category; and Trevor Linden's skills had not been relied upon as a core feature of the team for the better part of a decade.